The most beautiful trees in and around Poole

-Poole Park is a much-loved public space where tree-lined paths frame the lakes and lawns.
-It is perhaps a cliché, but in autumn, much of the Park becomes like a painter’s palette, with many trees turning fiery reds, ambers, and golds.
+Poole Park is a much-loved public space where tree-lined paths frame the lakes, paths, and lawns.
+It is probably a cliché, but in autumn, much of the Park becomes like a painter’s palette, with many trees turning shades of red, amber, gold, and yellow.

-The swamp cypress or bald cypress trees put on an amazing display, going a fiery red/orange colour, before dropping their needle-like leaves.
-The tree in the photo below, near the Swan Lake Cafe, is a particularly fine example, but you need to catch it before the winds arrive and it becomes bare.
-The rest of the year, it is green and pretty much blends into its surroundings.
+The swamp cypress (aka bald cypress) trees put on an amazing display, going a fiery red/orange colour before dropping their needle-like leaves.
+The tree in the first photo below, standing all on its own near The Ark (previously known as Swan Lake Cafe), is a particularly nice example of a swamp cypress.
+During spring and summer this type of tree is green and pretty much blends into its surroundings.

 Taxodium distichum ‘Nutans’, aka swamp cypress or bald cypress.
-This photo was taken on an autumnal, sunny, cold and frosty morning.
+This photo was taken early on an autumnal, sunny, and frosty morning, when the tree was looking particularly spectacular.

 Beautiful autumn colours of bald cypress trees alongside the miniature railway track in Poole Park.

-Autumn colours of young oak trees by the lake in Poole Park.
+Autumn colours of young oak trees in the early morning sunshine, by the boating lake in Poole Park.

 The yellow leaves of the ginkgo (ginkgo biloba) tree during a Poole Park autumn.

-A perfecrly shaped oak tree in winter mist at Poole Park.
+A perfectly shaped oak tree in winter mist at Poole Park.
+Photographed in 2024.

-Poole Park’s famous Corsican pine ‘leaning tree’ on a frosty morning.
+Poole Park’s famous Corsican pine ‘leaning tree’ photographed just after dawn in 2023.

-Poole Park’s ‘leaning tree’ on a moonlit night.
+Poole Park’s ‘leaning tree’ on a beautiful moonlit night.

 Some trees are unremarkable, going almost unnoticed until they suddenly reveal a fleeting flash of beauty, mostly in the spring or autumn.
 One such example is at Derby’s Corner Roundabout (bottom of Gravel Hill), where a surprising show of colour appears in springtime.
 This is via an old, twisted, flowering cherry tree, on the Fleetsbridge side of the roundabout, not far from the vets’ practice.